 Multiple filters can be used, and the components will only show equipment that matches all the combined filters.

 If no filters are selected, the MES Schedule View component will attempt to gather data for and show ALL equipment, which can inadvertently cause system performance degradation in large factory settings with lots of equipment.
 Therefore, if there are more than 10 applicable equipment items, an error will be thrown.
-More than 10 applicable equipment items can be shown only if one or more of the filters is selected.
+More than 10 applicable equipment items can be shown only if one or more of the equipment-related filters is utilized.

 |Start Date||startDate||DateTime||Beginning of the time range to display.|